twy30/twy30.github.io/Template/ReadMe.md

-# How to Create a New Page
+# How to Create a Page

 1. Copy the [`CopyMe.html`](CopyMe.html) template to the [`Pages`](../Pages) folder.